 DENTAL TECHNOLOGY 101 - ELEMENTS OF DENTAL TECHNOLOGY - 2.00 UNITS

-Advisory: English 73 or equivalent.
-Orientation to the field of dental laboratory technology including ethics, jurisprudence, history, and categories of employment.
+ADVISORY: English 21 or equivalent.
+Open to all college students.
+Students receive an orientation to the field of dental laboratory technology, including ethics, jurisprudence, history, and categories of training and employment.